 Use: There are no restrictions on Landsat data, and it can be used or redistributed as desired.
 However, a statement of the data source when citing, copying, or reprinting USGS Landsat data or images is requested.
 Details can be found on the EROS Data Citation page.

 Update Frequency: New Landsat scenes are added daily as they become available.
+Data is typically available 1-2 days after publishing by USGS.
+There may occasionally be additional delays due to planned or unplanned maintenance.

 Format: GeoTIFF plus ancillary data.